Instructions for Pilot Project Applications to CAIRHE’s Request for Proposals (2019)

 (g) Save and close the form Human-Subject-Study-Record.
 Reopen the form Human-Subjects-Clinical-Trials-Information, then add your PDF Study Record as an attachment next to your study title in #1.
 Save and close the form.

 (h) As part of your application, submit only the Human-Subjects-Clinical-Trials-Information form.
 This contains all of the information required by NIH (captured inside three levels of PDF attachments!).

 If your project will involve human subjects, you must also submit the following as part of your application:

 - IRB approval letter or exemption letter with valid dates shown.
-NIH will accept tribal or MSU IRB approval, or both.
+If your project will involve American Indian participants, NIH requires tribal IRB approval.
+This can be a time consuming process.
+Consult with CAIRHE for guidance.
+Once you have tribal IRB approval, you will also need to submit an application to MSU IRB, although the tribal IRB will be the IRB of record for NIH.
 See http://www.montana.edu/irb/index.html for MSU IRB application procedures and deadlines.
 If your IRB application has not been approved prior to the deadline for this RFP, submit an explanation with your RFP application and state when you expect approval.
 We cannot submit any application to NIH for approval without prior IRB approval.
 Start planning early!

 - Human subjects education certification for PIs and key personnel.
 See http://www.montana.edu/irb/getting_started.html for information about, and access to, MSU’s CITI training module.
 CITI certification must be repeated every three years.

-For your budget justification, use the form “Continuation Format” (referred to as “Form Page 5” in the instructions).
+For your budget justification, use the form Continuation-Format-2019 (referred to as “Form Page 5” in the instructions).
 Include headings to match the budget categories on the “Initial Budget” form.

 If your project will involve one or more subawards, submit a separate budget page and justification page for each subaward recipient.
 You do not need to submit any other subaward paperwork at the time of your application.